Home > The Portugal Visa Process: A Guide for Travelers

 US citizens don’t need a visa for short trips to Portugal – up to 90 days within a 180-day period.

-How do I apply for a Portugal visa?
+How to apply for a Portugal visa

 Applying for a visa can seem intimidating, but it’s a fairly straightforward process when you know what’s required.